C0DER11101/CPPNotesAndPrograms/StructsInCPP/FunctionsInStructures.md

 `s.getValue()` basically calls the `getValue()` method in the public section of the structure `sample`.

 When you specify the visibility modes in structures, then all the properties of C++ classes also apply here.
-The private members can only be accessed by the member functions of the structures, they cannot be accessed non member functions!!
+The private members can only be accessed by the member functions of the structures, they cannot be accessed by non member functions!!

 So here we cannot write `s.showValue()` in the `main()` function, this will throw an error because `showValue()` is a private member of `sample`.